neha-ojha/ceph/README.md

 Running unit tests
 ==================

-To run build and run all tests, use ctest:
+To run build and run all tests run in `make check`, use ctest:

 	cd build
 	make
 	ctest -j$(nproc)

+(Note: many targets built from src/test are not run using ctest.
+Targets starting with "unittest" are run in `make check` and thus can be run with ctest.
+Targets starting with "ceph_test" can not, and should be run by hand.)

 To run an individual test manually, run the ctest command with -R (regex matching):